bjoernsteffens/capstone_science/03 Presentation/WordPredictorPresentation.md

 Predictive text could allow for an entire word to be input by single keypress. **Predictive text makes efficient use of fewer device keys to input writing into a text message**, an e-mail, an address book, a calendar, and the like.

-Source: <a href="https://en.wikipedia.org/wiki/Predictive_text" target="_top"/>Wikipedia</a>
+Source: <a href="https://en.wikipedia.org/wiki/Predictive_text" target="_blank"/>Wikipedia</a>

 2. Implementation Overview
 ========================================================
 <div class="footer">Word prediction by Bjoern W. Steffens</div>
-The solution is based on Natural Language Processing <a href="https://cran.r-project.org/web/views/NaturalLanguageProcessing.html" target="_top"> (NLP)</a> research implementing various R-libraries working on large quantities of text or Corpuses.
-These activities are also referred to as <a href="https://eight2late.wordpress.com/2015/05/27/a-gentle-introduction-to-text-mining-using-r/" target="_top">text mining.</a>
+The solution I have implemented is based on Natural Language Processing <a href="https://cran.r-project.org/web/views/NaturalLanguageProcessing.html" target="_blank"> (NLP)</a> research leveraging various R-libraries working on large quantities of text or Corpuses.
+Such activities are also refered to as <a href="https://eight2late.wordpress.com/2015/05/27/a-gentle-introduction-to-text-mining-using-r/" target="_blank">text mining.</a>

-Text from three different sources (blogs, news and twitter) with ~100 million words have been randomly sampled where the frequency of word and combinations <a href="https://en.wikipedia.org/wiki/N-gram"> (ngrams)</a> of 180,000 words have been looked at in detail.
+Text from three different sources (blogs, news and twitter) with ~100 million words have been randomly sampled where the frequency and combinations <a href="https://en.wikipedia.org/wiki/N-gram"> (ngrams)</a> of 180,000 words have been looked at in detail.

 The frequency of 2, 3 and 4 word compbinations (models) have been pre-processed and persisted in files.
 These files provide the models for predicting possible next words.